How much money will I earn on an Apprenticeship?

 Still confused?
 Why not try our handy Apprenticeship Wage Calculator

 Now, you might be thinking: that doesn’t seem like very much, and, in part, you are right.

 However, apprentice wages are lower than a minimum wage job because money is also being spent on your education, training and other subsidies.

-Not all of the money being spent on your apprenticeship goes straight into your pocket.
-As well as paying your wage, employers pay your training costs, licenses, and examination fees.
+This means all of the money being spent on your apprenticeship goes straight into your pocket.
+For example, as well as paying your wage, employers pay your training costs, professional licenses, and any examination fees.

 While an apprenticeship wage may start out low, the qualifications and skills learnt will increase your earning potential long term.
-It will get your pay up and beyond the industry standard by the time you have completed your scheme.
+In a lot of cases, this means your pay will be higher than the industry standard by the time you have completed your scheme.

-Thankfully, more and more apprenticeship providers are being up-front with their wage expectations, by listing their wage structures on their vacancies and websites.
-This provides a structure to increase your pay based on specific requirements, for example, years of progress or qualification milestones.
+Thankfully, more and more apprenticeship providers are being up-front with their wage expectations, by listing their Apprentice salary structures on their vacancies and websites.
+This provides a framework to increase your pay based on specific requirements, for example, years of progress or qualification milestones.

 Every apprenticeship is different, but it is reassuring to know that all apprentices are entitled to be compensated for their time and effort.
-It is important to remember that apprentices can complete their training without accruing any student debt, whereas the average university debt is over £40,000.
+It is important to remember that apprentices can complete their training without accruing any student debt, even sometimes gaining a degree in the process. in comparison, the average university debt is over £40,000.